Search

 Follow along on social media using #EdmoniaLewisatPEM

 Edmonia Lewis: Said in Stone is co-organized by the Peabody Essex Museum and the Georgia Museum of Art at the University of Georgia.
-Major support is provided by the Henry Luce Foundation and the Terra Foundation for American Art.
-We thank Jennifer and Andrew Borggaard, James B. and Mary Lou Hawkes, The Creighton Family, Chip and Susan Robie, and Timothy T. Hilton as supporters of the Exhibition Innovation Fund.
+Major support is provided by the Terra Foundation for American Art, the Henry Luce Foundation, the Wyeth Foundation for American Art, Carolyn and Peter S. Lynch and The Lynch Foundation, and Karla and Jeff Kaneb.
+We thank Jennifer and Andrew Borggaard, James B. and Mary Lou Hawkes, The Creighton Family, Chip and Susan Robie, Karla and Jeff Kaneb, Timothy T. Hilton, and an anonymous donor as supporters of the Exhibition Innovation Fund.
 We also recognize the generosity of the East India Marine Associates of the Peabody Essex Museum.

 Henry Luce Foundation